What Does a Primary Care Physician Do? Exploring This In-Demand Medical Career

 What are some benefits of being a primary care physician?

-Whether you’re an aspiring physician or a current medical student, you need to make a number of considerations when selecting a specialty.
-Will it allow you to live your desired lifestyle?
-Will it require you to uproot your family?
-Will it provide you with advancement opportunities?
+Whether you’re an aspiring physician or a current medical student, you need to make several considerations when selecting a specialty.
+You’ll want to weigh a number of factors, such as:

-For those considering a career in primary care, one advantage is the potential for an ideal work-life balance.
-This is especially attractive when compared to other specialties, according to Dr. Girgis.
+For those considering a career in primary care, one advantage is the potential to effectively juggle your personal and professional responsibilities.
+This is especially attractive when compared to some of the more demanding specialties.

-“For doctors, work-life balance is a difficult accomplishment,” she explains.
+“For doctors, work-life balance is a difficult accomplishment,” Dr. Girgis explains.
 “Primary care is unique in medicine because there is so much flexibility in how it can be practiced.
 It is also well suited to part-time opportunities.”

-She goes on to explain that many primary care physicians now practice outpatient-only medicine, thus avoiding late-night admissions in the hospital.
+Dr. Girgis also mentions that many primary care physicians now practice outpatient medicine rather than inpatient medicine, thus, avoiding late-night admissions in the hospital.
 These doctors also have the option of going into private practice or working under a hospital system, both of which have their share of benefits and challenges.